 Best Time to visit Giu Monastery

-The roads to Spiti Valley from Shimla – Kinnaur side remain open all round the year.
+The roads to Spiti Valley from Shimla – Kinnaur side remain open all around the year.
 However, if you want to travel to visit Giu mummy monastery then you can travel up there all from April to December.
 In the winter months starting from January, the diversion road from NH05 to Giu closes due to snowfall and opens up in April.

 Giu village weather remains pleasant in the season time of Spiti Valley which is from May to October and if you consider the best time to visit Giu, then I will say you can plan your trip in September to October for vivid colors.
 Otherwise, May to mid-July for summer weather is a good time to visit as well before the rain hits the region.